roa-2022/Story-Map/README.md

 MVP+ - 		Additionally, a user logged in will be able to save this story to their own personal collection of saved stories.
 ## Admin controlled sections!!

 ##Login/Registration

 MVP+ - 		Users will be directed to login or register to the site if they wish to add stories.
 A user can peruse the site without any form of registration required

 ## Saved Stories

 MVP+ - 		A user can go to a route that shows all their saved stories.
 This will be collected into its own database.
-A user will the ability to remove stories from their saved list
+A user will the ability to remove stories from their saved list.
+Users can delete the stories they have saved from their list of saved stories

-## Users Own Stories

-MVP+- 		There will be a separate view for users to view their own profile, or even simpler, just to view their own stories they have submitted to the site.
-A user will have the ability to delete their own stories they have entered but not have that ability with other stories they did not enter.
-This data could be stored on the same view as a list of user saved stories.

 ## Admin Related Controls (Not Complete)